v-viksur/architecture-center/docs/microservices/api-design.md

-# API design for microservices
+# Designing microservices: API design

 Good API design is important in a microservices architecture, because every service manages its own data, which means that data exchange happens either through messages or through API calls.
 APIs must be efficient, to avoid creating [chatty I/O](../antipatterns/chatty-io/index.md).
 Because services are designed by teams working independently, APIs must have well-defined semantics and versioning schemes, so that updates don't break other services.